MicrosoftDocs/visualstudio-docs/docs/modeling/deploying-a-custom-directive-processor.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 helpviewer_keywords:
-  - "text templates, custom directive processors" ms.assetid: 80c28722-a630-47b5-923b-024dc3f2c940
+  - "text templates, custom directive processors"
-caps.latest.revision: 18
-author: "alancameronwills"
+author: gewarren
-ms.author: "awills"
+ms.author: gewarren
-manager: "douge"
+manager: ghogen
+ms.workload:
+  - "multiple"
+ms.technology: vs-ide-modeling
 ---
 # Deploying a Custom Directive Processor

-To use a custom directive processor in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] on any computer, you must register it by one of the methods described in this topic.
+To use a custom directive processor in Visual Studio on any computer, you must register it by one of the methods described in this topic.

 The alternative methods are:

--   [Visual Studio Extension (VSIX)](http://msdn.microsoft.com/en-us/64ff1452-f7d5-42d9-98b8-76f769f76832).
+-   [Visual Studio Extensions](../extensibility/shipping-visual-studio-extensions.md).
 This provides a way to install and uninstall the directive processor both on your own computer and on other computers.
 Typically, you might package other features in the same VSIX.

 -   [VSPackage](../extensibility/internals/vspackages.md).
 If you are defining a VSPackage that contains other features in addition to the directive processor, there is a convenient method of registering the directive processor.

 -   Set a registry key.
 In this method, you add a registry entry for the directive processor.

- You need to use one of these methods only if you want to transform your text template in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] or [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)].
+You need to use one of these methods only if you want to transform your text template in Visual Studio or MSBuild.
 If you use a custom host in your own application, your custom host is responsible for finding the directive processors for each directive.

 ## Deploying a Directive Processor in a VSIX

- You can add a custom directive processor to a [Visual Studio Extension (VSIX)](http://msdn.microsoft.com/en-us/64ff1452-f7d5-42d9-98b8-76f769f76832).
+You can add a custom directive processor to a [Visual Studio Extension (VSIX)](../extensibility/starting-to-develop-visual-studio-extensions.md).

  You need to make sure that the following two items are contained in the .vsix file: